ujac81/PiBlaster2/README.md

 Default selection of packages is ok, just make sure x86_64, armv7 are selected for Qt and QtCreator is selected for tools.

+To configure android kit successfully, install a java sdk and the ant tool.

+    $ sudo aptitude install openjdk-7-jdk ant

 ## Compile Application
 See [qt docs](http://doc.qt.io/qtcreator/creator-developing-android.html)
 on how connecting android devices.